L'Œuvre: Plot summary

-Claude moves to the country to soak up more of the 'Open Air' atmosphere he revelled in as a child and to create more masterpieces.
+Claude moves to the country to soak up more of the "open air" atmosphere he revelled in as a child and to create more masterpieces.
 Accompanying him is Christine Hallegrain, who served as the model for Claude's nude and they have a son.
 Claude is unable to paint much and grows more and more depressed.
 For the sake of his health, Christine convinces him to return to Paris.
 Claude has three paintings in three years rejected by the Salon before a spectacular view of the Île de la Cité captures his imagination.
 He becomes obsessed with this vision and constructs a massive canvas on which to paint his masterpiece.
 He is unable to project his ideas successfully or combine them into a meaningful whole.
 He begins adding incongruous elements (like a female nude bather), reworks and repaints until the whole enterprise collapses into disaster, then starts over.
 His inability to create his masterpiece deepens his depression.
-The slow breakup of his circle of friends contributes to his decaying mental state, as does the success of one of his confreres, a lesser talent who has co-opted the 'Open Air' school and made it a critical and financial triumph.
+The slow breakup of his circle of friends contributes to his decaying mental state, as does the success of one of his confreres, a lesser talent who has co-opted the Open Air school and made it a critical and financial triumph.

 Christine, whom he has at last married, watches as the painting – and especially the nude – begins to destroy his soul.
 When their son dies, Claude is inspired to paint a picture of the dead body that is accepted by the Salon (after considerable politicking).
-The painting is ridiculed for its subject and its execution and Claude again turns to his huge landscape.
+The painting is mostly ignored, but ridiculed by those who do see it, including Claude's old comrades.
+Claude again turns to his huge landscape.
 Christine watches as he spirals further into obsession and madness.
-A last-ditch effort to free him from Art in general and from his wished-for masterpiece in particular has an effect but in the end Claude hangs himself from his scaffolding.
+A last-ditch effort to free him from Art in general and from his wished-for masterpiece in particular has an effect, but in the end Claude hangs himself from his scaffolding.
 The only ones of his old friends who attend his funeral are Sandoz and Bongrand, an elder statesman of the artistic community who recognized and helped nurture Claude's genius.